JJHuse/startup/README.md

 ## React
 - `create-react-app` used
-- Multiple functional components:
+- Multiple functional components: login/logout
-- React router
+- React router used
-- React hooks:
+- React hooks: useState for authentication
 TODO
 - Bar only appears on authentication
 - Data to db